Aquafaba

 3. Make sure all utensils are squeaky clean, as any sign of grease can affect the amount of air the aquafaba produces when whisking.
 A good way of ensuring you’re grease free is by wiping down your bowls and whisking with a little bit of vinegar…

-If you’re really stuck, contact our OGGONY Aunt, and she’ll do her best to help you
+If you’re really stuck, contact us, and we’ll do our best to help you!

 Why not use water from a chickpea tin?